acousticrobot/FlyPaper/README.md

 ### Adding info to the info controller

-On frame events, if the debug panel is visible and the display is opened to your object, fly.infoCtrlr sends a request to your object for info via YourObject.info(). once it has registered values in infopacket take form: { name: "name", foo: {val:"bar", type:"var"} }
+On frame events, if the debug panel is visible and the display is opened to your object, fly.infoCtrlr sends a request to your object for info via YourObject.info(). once it has registered values in info packet take form: { name: "name", foo: {val:"bar", type:"var"} }

 ## Ananda